Navigation: BACKING UP AND RESTORING YOUR DATA >

 Opening / Using Backup Files

-Backup databases created via Backup/Restore ⇒ Backup Database can be restored by double-clicking on them in a My Computer or Windows Explorer window, as long as ACCOUNTS is not currently running.
+Backup databases created via Backup/Restore ⇒ Backup Database can be restored, which replaces your entire database with what is in the backup, by double-clicking on them in a My Computer or Windows Explorer window, as long as ACCOUNTS is not currently running.
 This will cause ACCOUNTS to open, and prompt you as to whether to restore the backup.
 (See Restoring Backups for details on how this works.)
 They can also be restored directly within the ACCOUNTS program by using the Backup/Restore ⇒ Restore Database menu option.
 There is no way other than restoring a backup to ACCOUNTS to access the data in it.